DELIVERABLES

 The consortium also prepared an initial list of potential events to be targeted by FACTLOG and defined the set of KPIs needed to be fulfilled in order to maximize the impact of the project.

-FACTLOG partners in the first year of the project.
+This document summarises the dissemination and communication activities carried out by the FACTLOG partners in the first year of the project.
 It includes the activities carried out in its social media channels (such as LinkedIn or Twitter) and also the events targeted by the consortium for dissemination purposes.
 Due to the COVID19 pandemic, several events were cancelled or moved to online-only, which disrupted the initial plans of the consortium.
 This document also provides a list of Publications made by FATLOG partners in the initial 12 months of the project and also the list of materials made available to support all communication and dissemination activities.
 Also included is the status – at month 12 – of the KPIs defined in previously released D8.2 – Dissemination and Communication Plan.

 Download